Nicolas-Fernandez/GeVarLi/README.md

 ## Description ##

 GeVarLi	is a bioinformatic pipeline used for SARS-CoV-2	genomes assembly from Illumina short reads with tiled libraries sequencing.

-The pipeline first control the reads quality and clean it if needed, and last submit obtained consensus sequences to Nextclade and Pangolin classification.
+- First, control reads qualities and clean it, if needed.
-Intermediates usefull files are	also provided, like alignement bam	files (use IGV), variants vcf files and genome coverage statistics.
+- Intermediates usefull files are also provided, like alignement bam files (use IGV), variants vcf files and genome coverage statistics.
+- Last, submit obtained consensus sequences to Nextclade and Pangolin classifications.

 This is the **macOSX** version (specific conda environements).